Pigmentation & Discolouration

 Understanding the type of acne scars you have is essential for choosing the most effective treatment.
 Here are the most common types:

-At Skin Renewal, our approach to treating acne scars focuses on combination treatments for more effective and lasting results.
+At Skin Renewal, our approach to treating acne scars focuses on combining treatments to deliver more effective, lasting results.
 Acne scars often involve multiple layers of the skin, and a single treatment may not be enough to address the problem entirely.
 By combining advanced therapies like laser resurfacing, microneedling, and chemical peels, we can target different aspects of scar tissue, including texture, pigmentation, and skin regeneration.
 This comprehensive approach promotes deeper healing and improved skin texture, delivering results that single treatments cannot achieve independently.

 At Skin Renewal, we believe in a holistic, doctor-led approach to treating acne scars.
 Our comprehensive consultation process is designed to identify any underlying medical conditions contributing to your acne.
 Our experienced medical doctors take a detailed medical history to ensure that all factors contributing to your skin condition are addressed.
 By treating the root causes of acne and focusing on overall skin health, we increase the chances of successfully reducing existing scars and preventing new ones.

-During your consultation, we may recommend tests such as a Betaine HCl acid test to check for low stomach acid, which can affect nutrient absorption and overall skin health.
+During your consultation, we may recommend tests, such as a Betaine HCl test, to assess low stomach acid, which can affect nutrient absorption and overall skin health.
 Proper stomach acid levels are essential for absorbing key nutrients like zinc, magnesium, and vitamins to maintain healthy skin.
 By addressing any underlying health issues, we can optimise your treatment plan and enhance the results of your acne scar treatments.

 Preventing acne scars begins with effective acne management.
 The earlier acne is treated, the less likely it is to result in scarring.
 Skin Renewal is committed to providing personalised treatment plans that address existing scars and prevent new ones from forming.